Cortes Island Canada

 Skiing: Cortes Island does not have ski resorts.
 However, nearby Mount Washington Alpine Resort on Vancouver Island offers skiing and snowboarding opportunities during the winter months, typically from December to April3.

 Fishing: Fishing can be enjoyed year-round on Cortes Island.
 The island is known for its abundant shellfish, and the best time for shellfishing is during low tide cycles.
-It is important to check for closures and follow regulations to ensure a safe and sustainable fishing experience4.
+Harbor areas are closed to shellfishing in the summer months.

 Music Festivals: The Cortes Island Music Festival, a popular. annual event, typically takes place in the summer months, offering a wide variety of music performances23.